When you learn Turkish, mastering Turkish verb conjugation is one of the most important things you can do.

 - He/she/it is

-Learning to conjugate the verb “to be” is natural for native speakers.
-We don’t even think twice about it.
-But when you are learning a language, it takes time and practice to get to the same point.
+Conjugating “to be” is natural for native speakers of English.
+But when you're learning Turkish, it takes time and practice to get to the same point.
+It's definitely possible though!

 In Turkish, there are several differences when it comes to verbs that are worth noting before we go any farther.
 The first thing you should be aware of is that verbs usually go at the end of the sentence.